-"Successful Futures" makes it explicit that the new curriculum and assessment arrangements in Wales will be fully inclusive and,
+The new curriculum and assessment arrangements in Wales will be fully inclusive and,

 "easily understood by all, encompassing an entitlement to high-quality education for every child and young person and taking account of their views in the context of the United Nations Convention on the Rights of the Child (UNCRC), and those of parents, carers and wider society."

 We are fully committed to developing and implementing the 4 purposes of the curriculum, as they will apply within a special school context.
 Full details of these can be found on Pages 29-31 of "Successful Futures".
 In summary we want all of the pupils at Trinity Fields School to be: